ls2n-dev/g5k-training/2022-01-24/4-reconfiguring_deploying.md

 multipart: false
 ```

-## Deploying node with a custom environment
+## Deploying a node with a custom environment

 ### Create your env
 Build the `.zstd` file.